-- Homeless Housing Needs: Pursuant to SB 2 (2007), the element must identify potential zoning districts in which emergency shelters may be established "by right" (i.e., not subject to a conditional use permit) and provide that "Transitional" and "Supportive" Housing are also permitted by right as a type of single family residential use.
-SB 2 also requires that these zoning code amendments occur within one year of adoption of the Housing Element. - Extremely Low Income Households' Housing needs: Pursuant to Chapter 891, Statutes of 2006, provide additional detail on the housing needs of this relatively new income group, which is defined as those households earning 0-30% of the County Median Income. - Tenure: Provide more detail on ownership vs rental for various income groups. - Regional Housing Needs Allocation (RHNA) Progress: Provide more information on how new units reported as meeting RHNA were determined to be affordable. - Action Statements: The City must "commit" to pursuing actions rather than "consider" undertaking them.
-Action statements were revised to accomplish this. - Preservation and Rehabilitation: Provide an updated survey of maintenance condition on existing housing and commit the City to do more to assist rehabilitation and preservation of existing affordable (subsidized housing).
+- Homeless Housing Needs: Pursuant to SB 2 (2007), as discussed above. - Extremely Low Income Households' Housing needs: Pursuant to Chapter 891, Statutes of 2006, provide additional detail on the housing needs of this relatively new income group, which is defined as those households earning 0-30% of the County Median Income. - Tenure: Provide more detail on ownership vs rental for various income groups. - Regional Housing Needs Allocation (RHNA) Progress: Provide more information on how new units reported as meeting RHNA were determined to be affordable. - Action Statements: The City must "commit" to pursuing actions rather than "consider" undertaking them.
+Action statements were revised to accomplish this. - Preservation and Rehabilitation: Provide an updated survey of maintenance condition of maintenance on existing housing and commit the City to do more to assist rehabilitation and preservation of existing affordable (subsidized housing).
 The draft element maintains that the need to replace the existing 148 units in Oak Park is the most critical need related to these issues and proposes that the City make assistance to the Redevelopment of Oak Park as its highest priority. - Governmental Constraints to Affordable Housing: Provide a more detailed analysis on the effect of development standards and the permit process on affordability.